Arizona Mesothelioma Lawyer

 - Phelps Dodge

-Miners
+Arizona Miners

 Arizona was a major hub for asbestos mining, with the Salt River Canyon Mine becoming one of the largest deposits in the country.
-Johns-Manville also operated mines in Central Arizona, exposing workers to airborne asbestos fibers and increasing their risk of mesothelioma.
+Johns-Manville also operated mines in Central Arizona, exposing miners to airborne asbestos fibers and increasing their risk of mesothelioma.
 Notable mining sites include:

 - Salt River Canyon Mine